 “Prior to losing her to influenza, I was ignorant that people could die from the flu,” Yaksich said.
 “I needed to tell everyone and anyone who was willing to listen that the flu is dangerous, it can kill, and it took my daughter.”

 Along with sharing Alana’s story to educate others about the dangers of the flu, Alana’s Foundation hosts many flu clinics throughout the fall before peak flu season hits.
-The last two years, Blue Cross Blue Shield of Michigan has provided support in an effort to expand efforts throughout Michigan.
+In past years, Blue Cross Blue Shield of Michigan has provided support in an effort to expand efforts throughout Michigan.
 Alana’s Foundation also works with the Michigan Department of Health and Human Services and the Visiting Nurses Association, who administer the shots.